 But there’s fewer degrees on a 2V and many more degrees on a 4V, 5V or 6V.
-How does that work?
+So how does that work?

 The hubs were designed to be used with Schedule 40 PVC pipe, but we know that lots of people have used different materials for struts.
 The important consideration is the inside/outside diameters.
 Schedule 40 pipe is measured by its inside diameter, so that users can calculate air or fluid volume through them.
 So ½” Schedule 40 pipe actually has an outside diameter of .84”.
 Similarly, 1” pipe and 1 ½” pipe have those corresponding inside diameters.
 Our mega hubs are designed to accommodate an outside diameter of 1.33” on the inside of the hub arms.
 So you need to get the specs on your EMT and find out if you’ll be using the inside or outside diameter of the hubs.